DUNE-DAQ/daq-buildtools/docs/README.md

 _n.b.
-While not recommended, if you want to build your repo area against UPS packages rather than Spack packages, please read [these instructions](https://dune-daq-sw.readthedocs.io/en/v2.11.1/packages/daq-buildtools/)_
+While not recommended, if you want to build your repo area against UPS packages rather than Spack packages, instructions are at [the bottom of this document](#ups_instructions)_

 # DUNE DAQ Buildtools